Correlation (Pearson, Kendall, Spearman)

 Discordant: Ordered differently.

-Spearman rank correlation: Spearman rank correlation is a non-parametric test that is used to measure the degree of association between two variables.
-The Spearman rank correlation test does not carry any assumptions about the distribution of the data and is the appropriate correlation analysis when the variables are measured on a scale that is at least ordinal.
+Spearman rank correlation is a non-parametric test that measures the degree of association between two variables.
+Moreover, the Spearman rank correlation test does not carry any assumptions about the distribution of the data.
+It is the appropriate correlation analysis when one measure the variables on a scale that is at least ordinal.

 The following formula is used to calculate the Spearman rank correlation: